dimorinny/twitch-fragment-upload/README.md

 }
 ```

-When some error occured during recognition process you got reponse like this:
+When some error occurred during recognition process you got reponse like this:

 ```
 {